 In response, Apple said that it had been improving standards since 2014 and that it is "constantly working to raise the bar for ourselves and the industry".
 It also said that it had made innovations in cobalt recycling.

 "OEMs may state that they do not want to use ASM-sourced cobalt but they almost definitely do," adds Deberdt.
 "There is a big overlap between LSM and ASM.
-Congo Dongfang Mining – owned by the Chinese company Zhejiang Huayou Cobalt Company – operates one of the biggest cobalt mines in the DRC and traditionally a large proportion of its feed has been sourced from ASM.
+Congo Dongfang Mining – owned by the Chinese company Zhejiang Huayou Cobalt Company – operates one of the biggest artisanal cobalt mines in the DRC and hence a large proportion of Huayou's feed has been sourced from ASM.
 It is incredibly hard to trace where the cobalt ore comes from."

 The outcry over working conditions has led industry players to found the Fair Cobalt Alliance, an organisation that supports small-scale mining with safety equipment and clean water.
 Glencore, Huayou, Tesla, Fairphone, Sono Motors and Signify have joined the alliance.